Associative subalgebras of low-dimensional Majorana algebras: Abstract

 \section{Abstract}

-A Majorana representation of a transposition group is a non-associative commutative real algebra that satisfies some of the properties of the Griess algebra.
-The term was introduced by A. A. Ivanov in 2009 inspired by Sakuma's theorem, which establishes that the Majorana representations of the dihedral groups are the so-called \emph{Norton-Sakuma algebras}.
-Since these algebras classify the isomorphism types of any algebra generated by two Majorana axes, they have become the fundamental building blocks in the construction of Majorana representations.
-In the present paper, we revisit Mayer and Neutsch's theorem on associative subalgebras of the Griess algebra in the context of Majorana theory, and we apply this result to determine all the maximal associative subalgebras of the Norton-Sakuma algebras.
+A \emph{Majorana algebra} is a commutative nonassociative real algebra generated by a finite set of idempotents, called \emph{Majorana axes}, that satisfy some of the properties of the $2A$-axes of the Monster Griess algebra.
+The term was introduced by A. A. Ivanov in 2009 inspired by the work of S. Sakuma and M. Miyamoto.
+In the present paper, we revisit Mayer and Neutsch's theorem on associative subalgebras of the Griess algebra in the context of Majorana theory.
+We apply this result to determine all the maximal associative subalgebras of some low-dimensional Majorana algebras; namely, the Majorana algebras generated by two Majorana axes and the Majorana representations of the symmetric group of degree $4$ involving $3C$-algebras. \\